Why will your game rise above the competition?

 So what channels should you use?
 All of them?

 No way!
 Choose two social platforms.
 Three at most.
 Plus your blog.
 Twitter and Facebook both have a strong indie scene.

 One trap that a lot of social marketers fall into is trying to do it all at once.
 This is not feasible.
-Social media marketing isn’t hard to do, but doing it right is very time consuming.
-If you try to blow out your Twitter, Facebook, WordPress and Google+ while simultaneously marketing on Steam, Kickstarter and whatever else, it will be sparse and unconvincing.
+Social media marketing isn’t hard to do, but doing it right is very time-consuming.
+If you try to blow out your Twitter, Facebook, WordPress, and Google+ while simultaneously marketing on Steam, Kickstarter and whatever else, it will be sparse and unconvincing.

 Professional marketers suggest daily Facebook posts with pictures, GIFs, links and any kind of media.
 And no less than three tweets per day, also with pictures and GIFs.
 Because Twitter is in real time, international titles must take time zones into consideration.
 Where is your audience?
 What are their peak times?
 These are important questions to ask before launching a social campaign.
-Persistence and consistence are key to getting an audience’s attention.
+Persistence and consistency are key to getting an audience’s attention.

 Joining Facebook groups (as many of you have seen) is a great way to keep your finger on the pulse of the indie scene.
 But lurkers will not move units.
 You have to participate.
 Originate content to share with your contemporaries.
 Be sure to comment and provide critical feedback to others.

 To keep up with this demanding social media schedule, consider a scheduling program like Crowdfire.
-Crowdfire is free to a great extent, but doesn’t work for Facebook.
+Crowdfire is free to a great extent but doesn’t work for Facebook.
 Paid programs like Coschedule are able to handle much larger loads over more platforms, but the cheapest one I could find is $30 per month minimum.